E-Smarts/VG_Food_Ordering/README.md

 4. **Configure Database Connection:**

-   - In the project directory, find a configuration file (e.g., `config.php`) that contains database connection details.
+   - In the project directory, find a configuration file (e.g., `auth/server.php`) that contains database connection details.
    - Update the database hostname, username, password, and database name to match your local setup.

 5. **Start the Local Server:**